UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_24.md

 7.954545454545454
 ```

-We could do this for the remaining 5 manufacturers, however, it’s
+We could do this for the remaining 5 manufacturers.
+However, it’s
 obvious that it’s time-consuming and a lot of work to do this
 repeatedly.
 Imagine how tedious this would be if we had 100 different
 manufacturers?